modiparth527/parth-modi.github.io/_portfolio/portfolio-1.md

   - **Removing Punctuation and Stop Words**: Eliminating common words (e.g., "and," "the") and punctuation that do not contribute significant meaning to the text.
   - **Lowercasing**: Converting all text to lowercase to ensure uniformity.

+## Feature Extraction

+### 1. TF-IDF Vectorizer

-- **Feature Extraction**: Using the `TfidfVectorizer`, we transform the text data into numerical features suitable for machine learning models.
+Using the `TfidfVectorizer`, we transform the text data into numerical features suitable for machine learning models.
 TF-IDF (Term Frequency-Inverse Document Frequency) is a statistical measure that reflects the importance of a word in a document relative to a collection of documents (corpus).
 By limiting the number of features to the top 1000 based on TF-IDF values, we reduce dimensionality and focus on the most relevant terms.
+This process involves:

+- **Tokenization**: Splitting the text into individual tokens.
+- **Term Frequency Calculation**: Evaluating how often a term appears in a document.
+- **Inverse Document Frequency Calculation**: Determining the importance of the term across the entire corpus.
+- **Feature Selection**: Selecting the top 1000 terms based on their TF-IDF scores.

+### 2. BERT Pretrained Model

+For an alternative approach, we leverage the power of BERT (Bidirectional Encoder Representations from Transformers), a state-of-the-art language model pre-trained on vast amounts of text data.
+BERT captures the contextual meaning of words within sentences, enabling more nuanced understanding and representation of text.
+When using BERT, the text data is transformed into features as follows:

+- **Tokenization**: BERT requires a specific tokenization process that splits text into subword units.
+- **Input Representation**: The tokenized input is converted into token IDs and includes attention masks to distinguish between padding and actual tokens.
+- **Feature Extraction**: The BERT model outputs rich contextual embeddings for each token in the input, which can then be aggregated (e.g., using mean pooling) to obtain a fixed-size vector representation for the entire text input.

+By utilizing these two different feature extraction techniques, we can explore various model performance levels and leverage the strengths of both traditional and modern approaches to text data.

 ## Model Training